Australian National Airways Pty Ltd.

 Undaunted, Holyman's Airways purchased a second-hand de havilland DH-84 - VH-URG ‘Golden West’ and ordered two more DH-86s.
 These aircraft were needed to expand their planned operations throughout south-eastern Australia.
 A route from Melbourne to Sydney via Canberra was established in 1935 using the DH-86 VH-UUB ‘Loila’.

 On October 02, 1935, the day of its first proving flight between the two capitals, another of its DH-86s, VH-URT ‘Loina’ crashed into Bass Strait off Flinders Island killing all five on board.
 The Melbourne - Sydney flights, the first regular daily airmail service between the two centres got underway on October 07, 1935.After a non-fatal accident in Bass Strait to the DH-86 VH-USW ‘Lepena’ on December 13, 1935, Ivan Holyman used his influence with the Australian Government to have an official ban on the importation of commercial aircraft built in the United States to be lifted.
 Holyman's Airways immediately ordered an example of the recently introduced all-metal Douglas DC-2.
-This aircraft, VH-USY 'Bungana’ entered service on May 18, 1936.
+This aircraft, registered as VH-USY 'Bungana’ entered service on May 18, 1936.

 Early in 1936 Ivan Holyman approached the Adelaide Steamship Company who were the owners of Adelaide Airways, with a view to an amalgamation aiming to become Australia's most powerful airline.
 Adelaide Airways had recently taken over West Australian Airways and the new combine would thus effectively control all airline traffic between Perth - Adelaide - Melbourne and Sydney.